TyberiusPrime/mbf-bam-quantifier/docs/content/docs/concepts/_index.md

 we'd need to keep the lists around / shared between chunks, and I feel that's going to tank performance fiercely.

+Experimentation shows that we can use the PerRegion deduplication and get *almost* the same results.
+Only difference is, I believe that a read that's aligned twice, once so it matches a, and once where it matches a&b would have been counted twice in mbf-bam, but only once here.